Muxworthy, Michael John

 Lateral Thinking Author of Fiction

-I’m passionate about the disruptive creativity of lateral thinking … simple but powerful techniques of discovery I demonstrate and bring to life through my writing.
+I’m passionate about the disruptive creativity of lateral thinking … simple but powerful techniques of discovery I bring to life through my writing.

-If you really want to know what it is that makes me “tick”, take a look at the Creativity Toolbox I’ve created to assist you on the journey to fresh, original thinking.
+If you really want to know what it is that makes me “tick”, take a look at the Creative Tools MENU I’ve created to assist you on the journey to fresh, original thinking.

 Sometimes, the only way to see something hidden in plain view is to look from an entirely “alien” perspective.
 The series isn’t just about aliens …

 Michael currently co-resides in Melbourne and Brisbane (Australia).